capstayn/workstation_config/README.md

 ## Encrypting passwords/token with GPG

-In order to avoid storing passwords/tokens in mutt config files you can encrypt them with an active gpg key.
+In order to avoid storing passwords/tokens in mutt configuration files you can encrypt them with an active GPG key.
 It's well described [here](https://pthree.org/2012/01/07/encrypted-mutt-imap-smtp-passwords/) although in [here](https://gist.github.com/bnagy/8914f712f689cc01c267) some minor objections about this method made.
 Both are worth a read.